blue-notes-robot/zksync-csv-export/README.md

 # zksync-csv-export
-This is a tool to extract zksync transactions into a CSV file.
+This is a tool to extract zksync transactions from an Ethereum wallet into a CSV file.